What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 What formalities are required in order to document a transfer of shares, including any local transfer taxes or duties?

-The transfer of shares in a company requires a share purchase agreement and the handover of endorsed share certificates.
-If no certificates have been issued and the shares exist as uncertificated securities, a written declaration of assignment is required or, in case the shares are issued as intermediated securities, the instruction to transfer and the crediting of the shares to the acquirer’s securities account.
-Swiss law also provides for the possibility to establish ledger-based securities for the shares in a Swiss share corporation, the transfer then follows the rules set forth in the registration agreement.
-Articles of association may stipulate that shares may only be transferred with the consent of the company.
-In such case, the approval of the board of directors is required.
-Shareholders may also be required to declare that they hold the shares in their own name and on their own account.
+The transfer of shares in a Swiss company requires a share purchase agreement and the handover of endorsed share certificates.
+If no certificates exist and the shares only exist as uncertificated securities, a written declaration of assignment is required or, in case the shares exist as intermediated securities, a transfer instruction and the crediting of the shares to the acquirer’s securities account.
+Swiss law also provides for the possibility to establish ledger-based securities as well as for shares in a Swiss share corporation in the form of cryptographic tokens.
+In these cases, the transfer then follows the rules set forth in the registration agreement.

 Are hostile acquisitions a common feature?